 Next, we implemented a high-throughput size-based cell separation technique using inertial sorting to remove small dead cells from bioreactor cultivation [2].
 Through the optimization of device parameters, we achieved efficient removal of dead cells, even at high throughputs and concentrations.
-Our work demonstrated the capability of this approach to effectively remove small dead cells from bioreactor cultures, offering a valuable strategy for improving the overall health and viability of cell-based processes.
+Our work demonstrated the capability of this approach to effectively remove small dead cells from bioreactor cultures, suggesting a useful strategy for improving the overall health and viability of cell-based processes.

 [1] T. Kwon, H. Prentice, J. D. Oliveira, N. Madziva, M. E. Warkiani, J.-F. P. Hamel, and J. Han, “Microfluidic Cell Retention Device for Perfusion of Mammalian Suspension Culture,” Scientific Reports.
 7, 6703 (2017). link